Favorite Holiday Baking Ideas

 Cranberry Pound Cake with Almonds is a delicious recipe to make for your family during the holidays.
 It’s especially good when it has set for 1-2 days.
 It is amazingly flavorful and moist, and I love the added sweet bites of cranberries.
 So yummy!

-Now for Some of my Favorite Holiday Breads
+Now for my Favorite Holiday Breads

 Christmas Stollen with Marzipan – Here is a traditional German recipe for Christmas Stollen with Marzipan.
 I love this sweet bread as a snack in the morning or afternoon with tea or coffee.
 The surprise marzipan treat in the center is probably my favorite!
 I’m like a kid that way, I guess.